Using The APIs

 'authorization: bearer {access-token}'

-Replace the {id} above with the entity's osid you saved from the create entity request.
-Replace the {access-token} with the Teacher entity's access token from the consent/authentication step.
+> Replace the `{id}` above with the entity's `osid` you saved from the create entity request.
+Replace the `{access-token}` with the `Teacher` entity's access token from the consent/authentication step.

-We need to send the whole entity and not just the updated fields because that is how RESTful APIs work.
+> We need to send the whole entity and not just the updated fields because that is how RESTful APIs work.
 A PUT call should replace the existing record in the database with the new object as-is.
-To know more about this, take a look at the accepted answer on this SO question.
+To know more about this, take a look at the accepted answer on [this SO question](https://stackoverflow.com/questions/28459418/use-of-put-vs-patch-methods-in-rest-api-real-life-scenarios).

 This will update the entity in the registry and return the following object: